Matt Prior (rugby league): Representative

 On 13 January 2011, Prior was named in the "Blues in waiting" squad.
 He attended a three-day camp at Homebush January 2013 co-ordinated by coach Ricky Stuart for players deemed to have potential to feature in future New South Wales Origin teams.

 A surprise selection, Prior was named in the 2018 NSW Blues team for Origin 2 to replace the injured Reagan Campbell-Gillard.
 New South Wales went on to win the game 18-14 and win their first series since 2014.
 In game 3, Prior was left out of The Blues side and was replaced by Tariq Sims.

 On 25 June 2021 he played for the Combined Nations All Stars in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

-Personal life

-Prior was born in Wollongong in New South Wales and went to school at Bulli High School.
-Prior is a life member of the Thirroul Butchers.